calcado/calcado/README.md

 ### Fun facts about me:
 <div style= "display: column">

-- I love studing history and new languages(I speak portuguese, english and spanish)
+- 📚 I love books , history and new languages(I speak portuguese, english and spanish) 🗺️
-- I'm passionate about nature and animals
+- 🌲 I'm passionate about nature and animals 🐶🐱
-- I'm really into games
+- ☕ I'm really into coffee & games 🎮
-- I also love books and reading
-- I really love coffee

 </div>